Mistakes to Avoid Reduce Returns

 No Measurement Diagrams

 Customers don't know where measurements are taken.
+"Chest" could mean under arms, across bust, or around fullest part.

-Fix: Include visual diagram showing measurement points.
+Fix: Include a visual diagram showing exactly where each measurement is taken.

 5